ajoz/ajoz.github.io/_posts/2016-07-07-for-loop-scala.markdown

     // something done here
 }
 ```
 Such powerfull example made me think that `<-` is really not an operator one can implement.
 Which in turn explained why I couldn't find its implementation in `Int` or `RichInt`.
-This also justifies that I skipped thinking about that dreaded `i`.
 It's the end of the road, a look into [docs](http://docs.scala-lang.org/tutorials/FAQ/finding-symbols.html) is necessary.

 All operators in Scala can be divided into four categories:
 - reserved symbols (keywords) - those are not implemented as methods of any type and cannot be used as names